Michael Sutton (actor): Background

-Sutton was born in Los Angeles, California and graduated from Beverly Hills High School.
+Sutton was born in Los Angeles, California the son of Joseph Sutton, publicist, manager & author.
+He graduated from Beverly Hills High School.
 He has a bachelor's degree in Film Production from Cal State University Northridge 1992.
 He was the president of Production Ardustry Entertainment in 2005 and a founding member of the Next Generation Council for the Motion Picture & Television Fund from 2003 to the present.

 Sutton is best known for playing the HIV-positive teenager and AIDS victim Stone Cates on the daytime serial General Hospital.
 He was nominated for a Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series in 1996 for that role.
 It was announced that he would return to General Hospital for two episodes in 2010 and again in August 2017.